- Category: Judge Berger

 FOR THE DISTRICT OF KANSAS

-) Case No.
+Debtor(s) Case No.

-Report of Parties' Planning Meeting
+Report of Parties' Planning Meeting1

 (Held pursuant to Fed.
 R. Civ.
 P. 26(f))

 1. Pursuant to Fed.
 R. Civ.
-P. 26(f), a Parties Planning Meeting was held on
+P. 26(f), a Parties Planning Meeting was heldon (date) and was attended by:

 Name Address and Phone Party represented

 Nature of Complaint or Matter: _______________________ (e.g.Adversary proceeding objecting to discharge, motion for relief from stay,etc.)

 Pre-Discovery Disclosures.
 The parties [choose one] [have exchanged][will exchange] the information required by Fed.
 R. Civ.
 P. 26(a)(1) on orbefore _______.